 All results can be downloaded as a csv-file.
 For more information on how to convert a csv-file into an Excel file click here.

-If you’d rather download the full dataset including our own analyses and charts, click here.
+If you’d like to download the full dataset, click here.